 Being safe in the sun is the best way to reduce your risk of skin cancer.

 Skin cancers can be divided into two main groups: melanoma and non-melanoma.
-In the UK, in 2017 there were 16,173 cases (8,168 cases for men, 8,001 cases for women) of melanoma; making it for both men and women the fifth most common cancer*.
+In the UK, in 2019 there were 17,845 cases (9,091 cases for men, 8,754 cases for women) of melanoma; making it the fourth most common cancer for men, and the fifth most common cancer for women*.

 The number of people diagnosed per year with either type of skin cancer is projected to increase over the next 20 years.

 The primary cause of melanoma and non-melanoma skin cancers is through exposure to ultraviolet (UV) rays; this can be directly from the sun or through tanning devices.

 The evidence that overexposure to the sun causes skin cancer has been consistent for decades.
 However, many people still don’t protect themselves from the sun, putting themselves at increased risk of skin cancer.

 The role of sun damage is supported by the association between measures of sun sensitivity and skin cancer incidence, which is higher in people who have pale skin that burns without tanning, blue eyes and fair hair.

 The chance of developing skin cancer is also higher the greater the number of times you have been sun-burnt (during childhood, adolescence or adulthood).